tomstryhn/Active-Directory-Unknown-SID/README.md

 ```
 > This is a sample SID for the domain administrator of our fictive AD.
 (Tip: The builtin Administrator always ends with '-500')

-A SID uniquely identifies Security Principals, primarily *Computers*, *Groups* and *Users*, there are a few other objecttypes in your Active Directory that actually have objectsid's but for now we will focus on these primary three object types, since they are also the primary reason for our troubles.
+A SID uniquely identifies Security Principals, primarily *Computers*, *Groups* and *Users*, there are a few other object-types in your Active Directory that actually have objectsid's but for now we will focus on these three primary object types, since they are also the primary reason for our troubles.
 As seen on the PowerShell example above, the SID consists of two primary parts, the AccountDomainSid, which identifies the domain to which the object belongs, and the last part, which you could call the serial number for the Security Principal, which is unique in the domain.
 There are a few more technical details in regard to the SID, but if you want to know more, you can go to the Microsoft Docs for more information, in the [Links](#links) section.

-When referencing any of these Security Principals within the Domain, the SID will presented, and then 'looked up' through a Domain Controller, who will present the Identity related to the SID.
+When referencing any of these Security Principals within the Domain, the SID will be used, and then 'looked up' through a Domain Controller, the Domain Controller will then return Security Principal related to the SID.
 Now, if the Domain Controller is not able to translate this SID into a Security Principal, I will just be displayed as the plain SID.
-Places where you normally see this is when you go into the Security Pane of your objects in your Active Directory Users and Computers console, here all it can be displayed either as just the SID, or as "Account Unknown(S-1-5-21-1234567890-123456789-1234567890-2535)".
+Places where you 'often' see this, is when you go into the Security Pane of your objects in your Active Directory Users and Computers console, here it can be displayed either as just the SID, or as "Account Unknown(S-1-5-21-1234567890-123456789-1234567890-2535)".

 ### How do they become Unknown/Orphaned/Unresolvable?